CVE-1999-0123

 02 // Vulnerability Mechanism

-Step 5: Information Disclosure: The attacker reads the contents of the attacker-controlled file, which now contains the sensitive information intended for the email recipient.
+Step 5: Information Disclosure: The attacker reads the contents of the overwritten temporary file, which now contains the sensitive information from the target file.

 03 // Deep Technical Analysis